ludwig-cf/ludwig-cf.github.io/inputs/format.rst

   key_double_scalar    1.0
   key_double_vector    1.0_2.0_3.0

-  # keys inteded for logical switches may take a number of different values
+  # keys intended for logical switches may take a number of different values
   key_swtich_off       [0 | no  | off]
   key_switch_on        [1 | yes | on ]